-- A post-graduate degree in Economics or a related field (Development Studies, Political Science, International Affairs, etc.) with a strong economics component;
+- A Master’s degree in Economics or a related field (Development Studies, Political Science, International Affairs, etc.) with a strong economics component;

 - Strong writing, editing and presentation skills, with an excellent command of written and spoken English;

-- Knowledge of national and international developments on economic, social and environmental issues;
+- Knowledge of national and international developments on sustainable development issues;

-- Strong computer skills, with a proven ability to manipulate data in Excel and analyse quantitative information.
+- Strong computer skills, with a proven ability to analyse quantitative information;

 - Attention to detail, be highly organised, and be able to work both in a team and independently;